ocaml-sf/learn-ocaml/docs/tutorials/step-0.md

   - `descr.html` contains the exercise statement as a sequence of HTML elements (that can be grafted in a `div`).

-  - `meta.json` contains metadata about the exercise.
+  - `meta.json` contains metadata about the exercise including the title of the exercise.

   - `prelude.ml` is an OCaml code fragment loaded in the toplevel before the student answer.